Tidal migration of exoplanets around M-dwarfs: frequency-dependent tidal dissipation: Orbital evolution due to Stellar Tides

 As discussed in Section \ref{sec:viscdiss}, the off-resonant dissipation is orders of magnitude larger when calculating tidal dissipation using the viscosity independent of Rossby number $\nu_{\mathrm{NR}}$ (Equation \ref{eq:NRvisc}).
 Furthermore, the resonant peaks associated with stellar oscillation modes are both wider and shorter.
 For the resulting orbital evolution, we find that the effect of using the larger viscosity $\nu_{\rm NR}$ is an increased prevalence of planets plunging towards the star due to non-resonant dissipation.
 In addition, there are fewer initial conditions $P_{\rm orb,0}$ for which resonance locking occurs.
 Compared to the fiducial models shown in Figure \ref{fig:Meorbitsummary}, we find that the prograde orbits decay on a shorter timescale, and the $P_{\rm orb,0} \gtrsim 1$ day orbits do not catch into resonance.
 Since the resonant mode peaks are shorter for this higher viscosity, $P_{\rm orb,0}=$1 day orbits are now too far away for the resonant peak in the dissipation to be able to sustain the requisite torque for a resonance lock.

-If the convective viscosity is much larger as argued by \cite{terquem2021}, then equilibrium tidal dissipation would likely dominate the evolution rather than locks with inertial modes.
+If the convective viscosity is much larger \citep[or if the interaction of convective and tidal flows produces enhanced dissipation that is not well-described with a convective viscosity; ][]{terquem2021}, then equilibrium tidal dissipation would likely dominate the evolution rather than locks with inertial modes.
 However, if convective viscosity is smaller via the \cite{goldreich1977} prescription as demonstrated by recent work \citep{duguid2020a,duguid2020b}, then equilibrium tidal dissipation will be less important.
 Tidal migration in that case is likely to be dominated by resonance locks, even for fairly massive planets.
+We leave the consideration of different prescriptions for the viscosity in the regime of rapid tides to future work.

+Our study assumes that modes are linear, which we find holds true even during the resonance locks shown in Figures \ref{fig:Meorbitsummary}--\ref{fig:Mjorbitsummary}.
+Though resonance locking drives modes to larger amplitudes, typically the amplitude (Equation \ref{eq:amps}) remains small.
+In the case of Earth-mass planets, the mass ratio is small enough to ensure small mode amplitudes throughout resonance locks.
+Even for Jupiter-mass planets, in many cases the tidal overlap integral $Q_{\ell,m}^{\alpha}$ is small because the resonance lock occurs while the star is rotating slowly; during other resonance locks, either the frequency separation $\omega_{\alpha}-\omega_m$ or the mode damping rate $\gamma_{\alpha}$ is relatively large.
+Overall, we estimate mode amplitudes $\xi$ on the order of $\sim 10^{-5}\text{--}10^{-4}$, and wavenumbers $k\sim \sqrt{n_1^2+n_2^2+m^2} \lesssim 4$, so that the nonlinearity measure $k\xi < 1$.
+Whether weakly non-linear dissipation (e.g., \citealt{weinberg2012}) can increase tidal dissipation or prevent resonance locking is unclear for fully convective stars, and should be studied in future work.